-Stabler will return in the SVU Season 22 premiere.
-In the spring of 2020, SVU showrunner Warren Leight revealed on NBC's SVU podcast The Squadroom that Stabler will first appear in SVU's season premiere before the spin-off debuts.
+Stabler was supposed to return in the SVU Season 22 premiere.
+In the spring of 2020, SVU showrunner Warren Leight revealed on NBC's SVU podcast The Squadroom that Stabler was first going to appear in SVU's season premiere before the spin-off debuted.
 "It's pretty clear that Elliot will be in the SVU season opener.
 I think that much I know," Leight said.
 "Whether we'll get to see his family as well remains to be seen.
 There's a lot of moving parts.
 They're launching a new series as well.
 So it's not just about the SVU season opener, it's how do we help launch the new series and how much crossover will there be between Elliot and Olivia as the season goes on."
 It's unknown if Organized Crime being pushed to 2021 will impact the plans to have Stabler appear in the SVU Season 22 premiere or not.

 Stabler and Benson will explore "unresolved emotions" when they reunite.
 During an interview with the New York Post, Meloni shared his expectations for the former partners' upcoming reunion.
 "Benson and Stabler are inextricably linked, locked and connected.
 I think there is truly and deeply a worthwhile, inherent drama in exploring that relationship and the complexity of how Stabler left — the unresolved emotions both characters feel and how the fans feel," the actor explained.